datacoves/docs/docs/how-tos/airflow/initial-setup.md

       - **IAM Role**
         - **Role ARN**

-Once configured, you will need to configure your CICD process to clone your project into the S3 bucket.
+Once configured, you will need to configure your CI/CD process to clone your project into the S3 bucket.

-### Logs Configuration - Private Deployment ONLY
+### Logs Configuration - Private Deployment ONLY.
+Not applicable in SaaS.

 There are **2 options** for logs - **EFS** and **S3**.
 Below you will see the fields required for each:
   - **EFS**